Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 Got more time on your hands to visit New Zealand?
 You might want to consider spending two weeks on each island.

-Let’s get your perfect New Zealand itinerary started…
+Let’s get your perfect New Zealand trip itinerary started…

-As the largest city & cultural hub of New Zealand, Auckland is a must for any New Zealand trip plan.
+As the country’s largest city & cultural hub, Auckland is a must for any New Zealand trip plan.
 Auckland is one of the most liveable & likeable cities in the world.
 Roaming the city streets, you’ll kick-start your kinship right away.

 While many NZ itineraries will recommend just one day in Auckland, we’d prefer at least two.